scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 | Adm-clerical      | 4                   | `[0, 0, 0, 0, 1, ...]` |
 | ...               |                     |                        |

-Here, each field answers the query **Is the occupation *x*?**
+Here, each field answers the query "**Is the occupation *x*?**".
 It lets us build models with the correct assumptions about the data.
-If we're training a linear regression model, we don't want it to assume that the dependent variable can vary linearly with the dictionary encoding of the occupation!
+If we're training a linear regression model, we don't want it to assume that the dependent variable can vary linearly with the dictionary index encoding of the occupation!
-Instead, maybe there is an generic distribution of income versus the other variables (including hours worked), which is the same across all professions, and knowing the occupation gives us an additional scaling factor with which we can modulate the curve.
+By combining this feature with other features (such as number of hours worked) of the individuals in our dataset, we could build a linear model of the data where each occupation gives us a different scaling factor applied onto a generic occupation-free model.

 ### Ordinal data

-When we consider ordinal data, the typical example is a rating system, such as customer satisfaction.
+A typical example of an ordinal data feature is a rating system, such as customer satisfaction.

 | Satisfaction |
 |--------------|